If your Mercedes-Benz air conditioning isn’t blowing cold air, there may be a simple fix. All you need to do is reset the system.

 Many C300 owners have reported AC issues, ranging from not blowing cold air to only working intermittently.

-While there’s no one definitive answer as to what is causing the problem, there are a few potential solutions that you can try.
+While there’s no definitive answer as to what is causing the problem, there are a few potential solutions that you can try.

 First, check to ensure that all the vents in your car are open and unobstructed.